dev4lov/image-gallery-pixaby-api/README.md

-# Pixabay Image Gallery - React & Tailwind CSS
+# Pixabay Image Gallery - React, Vite & Tailwind CSS

 Simple gallery with images from the pixabay API.
 Tailwind css is built into workflow with postcss and autoprefixer.